Blue Jays edge playoff-bound Yankees in regular-season finale

 New York swept a three-game series at home against the Twins from Sept.
 18-20 and won the season series 4-2.

+"I think they're similar to us where they have a lot of young players mixed with some veterans that have quite an influence on their clubhouse," manager Joe Girardi said.
+"I think it's a great matchup.

+"I think our club is confident going into it, but I'm sure their club is, too.
+So it comes down to a one-game shootout."

-Yankees manager Joe Girardi rested several regulars, including slugger Aaron Judge, and removed a handful of others early in the game.
-The Yankees finished 91-71, a seven-game improvement over last year and their best record since going 95-67 in 2012, the last time they won the AL East.
+Girardi rested several regulars, including slugger Aaron Judge, and removed a handful of others early.
+The Yankees finished 91-71, a seven-game improvement over last year and their best record since 2012.

-Toronto snapped a three-game slide and ended its disappointing season 76-86 after finishing 89-73 a year ago.
+Toronto snapped a three-game slide and ended its disappointing season 76-86 after going 89-73 a year ago.
+The Blue Jays finished fourth in the AL East, one game ahead of last-place Baltimore, for their highest spot in the standings all season.

 Coming off consecutive trips to the AL Championship Series, where they lost both times, the Blue Jays never recovered from a 10-20 start.

+"It was a frustrating year," catcher Russell Martin said.
+"I like what our team's made of.
+We just didn't perform like we should have."

 After starter Brett Anderson threw five shutout innings, Danny Barnes (3-6) won in relief despite giving up Holliday's 19th home run.
-Roberto Osuna pitched a 1-2-3 ninth for his 39th save, ending a game that took a swift 2 hours, 28 minutes.
+Roberto Osuna pitched a 1-2-3 ninth for his 39th save in 49 chances, ending a swift game that took 2 hours, 28 minutes.

 Toronto scratched across the tiebreaking run against Domingo German (0-1) in the eighth on Ryan Goins' RBI dribbler in front of home plate.

+Bautista went 1 for 1 with an RBI in two plate appearances before he was pulled for a pinch-hitter in the seventh.

+"I talked to him," manager John Gibbons said.
+"I figured that was good."

-Bautista went 1 for 1 with an RBI in two plate appearances.
-The slugger, who turns 37 this month, entered hitting .201 and Toronto appears unlikely to exercise its half of a $17-million mutual option this off-season.
+The longtime slugger, who turns 37 this month, batted .203 with 23 homers and 65 RBIs.
+Toronto appears unlikely to exercise its half of a $17-million mutual option.

+"I don't really look at the numbers too much," said Bautista, committed to playing next year.
+"All I can do is get ready for next season and be ready to contribute for the team that I'm with at that time.
+Right now, I'm a Toronto Blue Jay.
+That hasn't changed.
+I've said it all along: This is where I want to be and finish my career.
+But we'll see what happens in the future.
+It's out of my control now."

 Yankees rookie starter Jordan Montgomery allowed one run and two hits in 5 1/3 innings.
+"We're real encouraged by what he's done and the progress he's made," Girardi said.
+"I thought he had an impressive year."

 SAFE AT HOME

 Eleven days after a young girl was injured by a foul ball at Yankee Stadium, New York said it plans to expand protective netting at its home ballpark and spring training complex next year.
-The team announced the decision during Sunday's game.
 Since the girl was injured Sept.
-20 by a drive off the bat of Todd Frazier, several teams have announced they plan to add more netting to better protect fans.
+20 by a line drive off the bat of Todd Frazier, several teams have announced they plan to add more netting to better protect fans.

 ALL RISE

 Before the game, Judge was presented with a Waterford Crystal "gavel" for setting the franchise record for home runs by a rookie.
 Judge broke Joe DiMaggio's mark when he connected on his 30th of the season July 7.
-Judge was rested against Toronto and finished his outstanding season with 52 home runs, a major league record for rookies.
+He was rested against Toronto and finished his outstanding season with 52 home runs, a major league record for rookies.

 TRAINER'S ROOM

-Blue Jays: 3B Josh Donaldson and C Russell Martin sat out the season finale.
+Blue Jays: Martin and 3B Josh Donaldson sat out the finale.

 Yankees: RHP Adam Warren worked a hitless inning in his first outing since coming off the disabled list Friday.
 The reliever had been sidelined since Sept.
 3 because of a lower back spasm.